Mining Induced Seismicity

 To demonstrate that hydraulic-preconditioning can alter the character of the rock mass such that the maximum magnitude of mining induced seismic events can be reduced in highly stressed ground.

 The technology has been successfully employed for such purposes at El TenienteMine in Chile; however, in an environment characterized by lower stresses and weaker rock.

 BurstSupport is the first of its kind for the mining industry.

 BurstSupport encapsulates the design logic from the Canadian Rockburst Support Handbook (Kaiser et al., 1996) and integrates many recent research outcomes.

 BurstSupport is a powerful standalone, Windows based 3D tool designed and developed by MIRARCO for mining or civil engineers to conduct rock support design in deep underground mine drifts or civil tunnels.

 MIRARCO at Laurentian University is releasing the manuscript of a <Rockburst Support Reference Book> consisting of three volumes:

 - Rockburst phenomenon and support characteristics

-- Rock support to mitigate strainburst damage caused by dynamic excavation failures (to be released in 2021)
+- Rock support to mitigate strainburst damage caused by dynamic excavation failures (under preparation)